openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 45: Parameter   no.   45

 Antifreeze
-Set value means at which temperature the device will be turned on even if the thermostat was manually set to off.

-Available config. parameters (data type is 2 Byte DEC):
+<p&gtSet value means at which temperature the device will be turned on even if the thermostat was manually set to off.</p&gt <p&gtAvailable config. parameters (data type is 2 Byte DEC): </p&gt <ul&gt<li&gtdefault value 50(5.0 °C)</li&gt <li&gt0 -127  =  0.0°C ...
+12.7 °C </li&gt <li&gt1001 -1127  =  -0.1°C ~ -12.7 °C</li&gt <li&gt255 - Antifreeze functionality disabled</li&gt </ul&gt

-  * default value 50(5.0 °C)
-  * 0 -127  =  0.0°C ...
-12.7 °C
-  * 1001 -1127  =  -0.1°C ~ -12.7 °C
-  * 255 - Antifreeze functionality disabled
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```50```.